Brock University Students' Union: Businesses

 The Brock University Students' Union operates several businesses on campus, including the campus bar, Isaac's; the Students' Centre cafeteria, Union Station; and the on-campus convenience store General Brock.
 BUSU is unique to many other students unions in relation to their campus bar as they are one of the few student unions that hold their own liquor license, as opposed to the university holding it.

 Alumni Student Centre

 The Alumni Student Centre is the head office of BUSU and is owned and operated by BUSU.
 All BUSU offices are housed in the Alumni Student Centre.
 The Alumni Student Centre contains a lounge for off-campus students, discount photocopiers for student use, and a coffee shop.
 The offices of the Brock Press and BrockTV are also in the Student Centre.
 The campus bar, Isaac's, Skybar Lounge, and the Union Station food court also occupy the Alumni Student Centre.
-The Student Centre is connected to the Plaza building, as well the Canadian Tire Bridge, which connects the Student Centre to Taro Hall.